florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 However because Wasm modules are completely isolated from the host system by default, Wasm code has no standardized interface to the Wasm runtime for accessing these parts of the host system.
 Because Wasm was originally designed for the web, where programs do not have access to these features of the underlying operating system, there was no need for it until non-web applications emerged.

-WASI solves this problem by defining a common interface similar but not the same as the POSIX standard.
+WASI solves this problem by defining a common interface similar to but not the same as the POSIX standard.
 It defines its interface based on the Wasm component model in form of separate WIT definitions for every feature set.
 This then allows programming languages and their standard libraries and compilers to adapt and use these interfaces to support features such as file systems and networking when compiling to Wasm.
-Note that Wasm runtimes also need to support the WASI specification by exposing the respective functions to Wasm components/modules.
+Note that Wasm runtimes also need to support the WASI specification by exposing the respective functions to Wasm components/modules@wasi-github.

 == Plugin systems <plugin-systems>